interactive3dgraphicscourse-uniud-2019/product-configuration-2019-monadic-parser/README.md

 **Disclaimer:** Pokéball is a registered trademarks of Nintendo of America, Inc., used under fair, non commercial, use.

-**Disclaimer:** the number of commits of each github account does not represent the actual amount of worktime and codelines of each member of the team; this is because most of the project was done while all the team members where working together in the same place, and usually the commit procedure was preceded by a code-merging phase, in which the various parts of the new codelines (already tested) were reviewed and merged.
+**Disclaimer:** the number of commits of each github account does not represent the actual amount of worktime and codelines of each member of the team; this is because most of the project was done while all the team members were working together in the same place, and usually the commit procedure was preceded by a code-merging phase, in which the various parts of the new codelines (already tested) were reviewed and merged.

 ## Introduction
 The Pokéball configurator allows the user to customize a Pokéball starting from the classic designs or choosing from scratch the materials to apply to each component.
 The materials can be chosen from a list of ceramic and metallic ones, offered in a few colors.
 In addition some custom materials can be selected, created from PBR textures.

 ## Features
 ### Model
 The object chosen for the configurator is a Pokéball.
 The model is made of four components: two halves, the ring and the central button.
-The configurator can apply the materials to the four components indipendently.
+The configurator can apply the materials to the four components independently.

 <img align="right" width="40%" src="https://raw.githubusercontent.com/interactive3dgraphicscourse-uniud-2019/product-configuration-2019-monadic-parser/master/images/report/materials1.jpg">